Dual Induction CLT for High-dimensional m-dependent Data: Introduction

 The class of hyper-rectangles -- and, more generally, of polyhedra with small enough combinatorial complexity and of sparsely convex sets \citep[see][for details]{chernozhukov2017central} -- are not covered by Bentkus' result.
-Yet, remarkably, they admit high-dimensional Berry-Eseen bounds with only a poly-logarithmically dependence on the dimension.
+Yet, remarkably, they admit high-dimensional Berry--Esseen bounds with only a poly-logarithmically dependence on the dimension.
 Results of this type, initially put forward by \cite{chernozhukov2013gaussian}, demonstrate that formal statistical inference via Gaussian approximations is feasible even when the dimension is much larger than the sample size; see, e.g., \cite{belloni2018high} for a selection of notable applications in high-dimensional and non-parametric statistics.
 Largely motivated by the increasing need to certify the validity and effectiveness of statistical inference in high-dimensional models, over recent years, there has been a renewed impetus to derive sharp Berry--Esseen bounds for Gaussian and bootstrap approximations for hyper-rectangles with explicit dependence on the dimension.
 This flurry of efforts has led to novel and optimal high-dimensional Berry--Esseen bounds.
 See Section~\ref{sec:literature} below for a brief summary of the literature and \cite{chernozhukov2023high} for a recent, more extensive review.
-These bounds can be described as follows in their most simplified and unified form.
+These bounds can be described as follows, in their most simplified and unified form.
 Let

 be the class of all $p$-dimensional hyper-rectangles, with possibly infinite sides.
-If $X_1,\ldots,X_n$ are independent, centered $p$-dimensional random vectors with non-degenerate (i.e. positive definite) covariances and eigenvalues bounded away from zero and $Y_1,\ldots, Y_n$ are independent, centered Gaussian random vectors with matching second moments, then
+If $X_1,\ldots,X_n$ are independent, centered $p$-dimensional random vectors with non-degenerate (i.e. positive definite) covariances and eigenvalues bounded away from zero and $Y_1,\ldots, Y_n$ are independent, centered Gaussian random vectors such that $\mathrm{Var}[X_i] = \mathrm{Var}[Y_i]$ for all $i$, then